websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/updating-a-commerce-enterprise-license.md

 # Updating a Commerce Enterprise License

 Commerce Enterprise licenses are only valid for a set period of time based on the terms of a user's subscription.
-When a license is near to expiration (i.e., < 30 days for most licenses, < 7 days for a 30 day license), a warning message is displayed in Commerce applications for Administrators.
+When a license nears expiration (i.e., < 30 days for most licenses, < 7 days for a 30 day license), a warning message is displayed in Commerce applications for Administrators.
 A license has a 2 day grace period after its given expiration date before it expires.

 If a license expires, the Commerce modules remain activated, though it is no longer usable in the UI and does not allow API calls until the license is updated.
 A notification is displayed on Commerce applications for all users, indicating the Commerce application is unavailable.
 Administrators are asked to update the license, while other users are asked to contact their administrator.